hponemahn/charity/README.md

 # Charity
-Charity is a simple charity react web app built for the Ethereum blockchain.
+Charity is a charity react web app built for the Ethereum blockchain.
 Donation requester creates a charity and donation requests.
 People see a list of charity and donate money to charity.
 If they donate to a charity, they become approvers.
 If donation requester get enough approve and money, finalize this request and send money to the recipient.

 ### Features
 - create a charity